 Special collections include artist's books, zines, materials from the Austin Theatre Alliance—Paramount and State Theatres, and the Historical Music Recordings Collection, which includes over 300,000 items in older formats such as 78rpm and LP records, and open-reel tapes.

 Financial Assistance Available through the College

-The Office of Student Affairs, a division of the Office of the Dean, offers a variety of student services, including academic advising, maintenance of student records, degree auditing, and other undergraduate student support services.
+The Office of Student Affairs, a division of the Office of the Dean, offers a variety of student services, including academic advising, maintenance of student records, degree auditing, student success programming, and other undergraduate student support services.
 Students should contact the Office of Student Affairs for answers to questions about degree requirements, graduation, or College of Fine Arts and University of Texas policies and regulations.
 This office is also a good source of referral for University-wide student support offices.

 The University makes no promise to secure employment for each graduate.

 In each of the units of the College of Fine Arts are various student organizations, including honor societies, professional associations, and service organizations.
 For information about current organizations and their eligibility requirements, contact the appropriate academic unit or the Office of the Dean of Students.